KPB-US/dispatch-display/README.md

 # dispatch-display
 Displays 911 dispatch details, timer, and map in the station.
+Cycles through multiple active calls.
 Displays a call log when no calls are active.

 ![selection_214](https://user-images.githubusercontent.com/473165/30765332-a2a3af5e-9f9b-11e7-978e-a816690ce51d.png)